The ACTUAL Simplified Guide to Getting Rid of Dark Circles

 • +1

-Reactions: poopoohead and chosen-one
+Reactions: lowtiernormy69, looks>books, poopoohead and 1 other person

 The ACTUAL Simplified Guide to Getting taller tier of a post.
 Your PERMANENT dark circles are 99.9% caused by lack of bones in your eye area.
 If you have them for few days, then yes, lack of sleep might be the reason.